 About the new customer acquisition goal

-The new customer acquisition goal enables you to efficiently acquire new customers through your Google Ads campaigns.
+The new customer acquisition goal enables you to efficiently acquire new customers through your campaigns.
 You have an option to either optimize the campaign to bid higher for new customers or optimize the campaign to exclusively bid for new customers only.

 Primary marketing goals related to customer acquisition are: